crotchetycrow/eng110_cloud_computing_with_AWS/cloud_setup.md

 ## Upon stopping and restarting the EC2s
 - Repeat previous steps

+## Setting up an AMI
+- Go to instances
+- Select the instance you want to create an image of
+- Select Actions > Image & Templates > Create Image
+- Insert image name, description and tags
+- Create - Tada!

+#### Creating an instance from an AMI
+- Go to AMI
+- Select the AMI
+- Select Launch instance from AMI
+- Same procedures as setting up an EC2

 `netstat -tulpn | grep PORT_NUMBER` - checks if the port is listening to X